-The number of directors is currently set at nine.
+The number of directors is currently set at nine and will be reduced to eight immediately following the Annual Meeting.
 Our board of directors is divided into three classes, each serving staggered, three-year terms:

-- Our Class I directors are Bonnie H. Anderson, Robert S. Epstein, M.D., M.S., and Evan Jones and their terms will expire at the annual meeting of stockholders to be held in 2020; - Our Class II directors are John L. Bishop, Fred E. Cohen, M.D., D.Phil. and Tina S. Nova, Ph.D. and their terms will expire at the Annual Meeting; and - Our Class III directors are Karin Eastham, Kevin K. Gordon and Jesse I. Treu, Ph.D. and their terms will expire at the annual meeting of stockholders to be held in 2019.
+- Our Class I directors are Bonnie H. Anderson, Robert S. Epstein, M.D., M.S., and Evan Jones and their terms will expire at the annual meeting of stockholders to be held in 2020; - Our Class II directors are John L. Bishop, Fred E. Cohen, M.D., D.Phil. and Tina S. Nova, Ph.D. and their terms will expire at the annual meeting of stockholders to be held in 2021; and - Our Class III directors are Karin Eastham, Kevin K. Gordon and Jesse I. Treu, Ph.D. and their terms will expire at the Annual Meeting.

-Three Class II directors will be elected at the Annual Meeting to serve until the annual meeting of stockholders to be held in 2021 or until their successors are duly elected and qualified, with the other classes of directors continuing to serve for the remainder of their respective terms.
-The three nominees receiving the highest number of affirmative votes will be elected as Class II directors.
-The nominating and corporate governance committee of the board of directors has recommended, and the board of directors has designated, John L. Bishop, Fred E. Cohen, M.D., D.Phil. and Tina S. Nova, Ph.D. as the nominees for Class II directors to serve until the 2021 annual meeting of stockholders.
+Two Class III directors will be elected at the Annual Meeting to serve until the annual meeting of stockholders to be held in 2022 or until their successors are duly elected and qualified, with the other classes of directors continuing to serve for the remainder of their respective terms.
+The two nominees receiving the highest number of affirmative votes will be elected as Class III directors.
+The nominating and corporate governance committee of the board of directors has recommended, and the board of directors has designated, Karin Eastham and Kevin K. Gordon as the nominees for Class III directors to serve until the 2022 annual meeting of stockholders.
+Jesse I. Treu, Ph.D., was not nominated to serve as a Class III director.
 If any nominee is unable or declines to serve as a director at the time of the Annual Meeting, an event that we do not currently anticipate, proxies will be voted for any nominees designated by the board of directors, taking into account any recommendations of the nominating and corporate governance committee, to fill the vacancies.

-Names of the Class II nominees and the other members of the board of directors and certain biographical information as of April 19, 2018 are set forth below:
+Names of the Class III nominees and the other members of the board of directors and certain biographical information as of March 31, 2019 are set forth below:

-Name Age Position with the Company Director Since Bonnie H. Anderson 60 Chairman an d Chief Executive Officer 2008 John L. Bishop 73 Lead Indepe ndent Director 2014 Fred E. Cohen, M.D., D.Phil.
-61 Director 2007 Karin Eastham 68 Director 2012 Robert S. Epstein, M.D., M.S.
-63 Director 2015 Kevin K. Gordon 55 Director 2016 Evan Jones 61 Director 2008 Tina S. Nova, Ph.D.
-64 Director 2015 Jesse I. Treu, Ph.D.
+Name Age Position with Veracyte Director Since Bonnie H. Anderson 61 Chairman ai nd Chief Executive Officer 2008 John L. Bishop 74 Lead Indepe endent Director 2014 Fred E. Cohen, M.D., D.Phil.
+62 Director 2007 Karin Eastham 69 Director and l Director Nominee 2012 Robert S. Epstein, M.D., M.S.
+63 Director 2015 Kevin K. Gordon 56 Director and l Director Nominee 2016 Evan Jones 62 Director 2008 Tina S. Nova, Ph.D.
+65 Director 2015 Jesse I. Treu, Ph.D.
 71 Director 2010

-Bonnie H. Anderson has served as our Chief Executive Officer and as a member of our board of directors since February 2008 and as the Chairman of our board of directors since December 2016.
+Bonnie H. Anderson has served as our co-founder, Chief Executive Officer and as a member of our board of directors since February 2008 and as the Chairman of our board of directors since December 2016.
 From August 2013 to February 2017, she also served as our President.
 Prior to joining us, Ms. Anderson was an independent strategic consultant from April 2006 to January 2008, including as a strategic consultant for us from July 2007 to January 2008.
 Ms. Anderson was a Vice President at Beckman Coulter, Inc., a manufacturer of biomedical testing instrument systems, tests and supplies, from September 2000 to March 2006.
 Ms. Anderson currently serves as a member of the board of directors of Castle Biosciences, Inc. and as a trustee emeritus of the Keck Graduate Institute of Applied Life Sciences.
 Ms. Anderson holds a B.S. in Medical Technology from Indiana University of Pennsylvania.